Rainbow (Mariah Carey album): Writing and recording

 While the album was immersed further into mainstream R&B territory, Carey included some of her classic ballads and tender love songs on the album, working with writers and producers such as David Foster and Diane Warren.
 The idea to work with Warren was suggested by Foster, who thought that the two would be able to "hammer out one hell of a ballad" together.
 The two wrote and produced the song titled "After Tonight."
 Carey felt the song was a perfect metaphor for her relationship with Miguel, describing their romance in Capri.
 While the song was deemed a success by both parties, they described their working relationship with mixed feelings.
 According to Foster, who was involved in the writing session, Carey and Warren would not always agree on the lyrics and melodious structure of the song.
 He described it as a "give and take relationship"; Warren would offer lyrics and Carey would not like them; she wanted something more intricate and detailed.
 Carey would produce a hook or lyrics that Warren did not feel were a perfect fit.
 In the end, Foster felt that they worked "well together."
 After recording the song, Carey invited Miguel to record the song with her as a duet.
 However, after recording his verses several times, Foster and Carey realized that the song would not turn out the way they planned.
 Foster said the song's key was "too high for him"; the voices did not harmonize well.
 Carey did not have time to re-record her vocals in a lower key to accommodate Miguel's verses.
 Miguel, furious over the failed collaboration, later sent a cut-up tape of the demo to Foster.
+The incident was later dramatized in the third season of Luis Miguel: The Series (2021).
 Carey and Warren also wrote "Can't Take That Away (Mariah's Theme)," one of the other ballads featured on Rainbow.